 It is going to be a tough winter if bears are seen berrying.

-If you walk dogs, you’ll be very aware that the squirrels are back.
+If you walk dogs, you’ll see that the squirrels are back.
 They’re collecting ripe brown acorns for their winter stash.
 Lots of seeds are falling now.

 According to folklore …